parsewave/OpenThoughts-Agent/CONTRIBUTING.md

 gh pr create \
   --draft \
   --title "Add contributing.md" \
-  --body "Outline the conventions used for contributing code to open-thoughts-agent"
+  --body "Outline the conventions used for contributing code to OpenThoughts-Agent"
 ```

 > [!IMPORTANT]